 If you have abnormal cells on your cervix, you might need a loop electrosurgical excision procedure (LEEP) to remove them.
-Lillian Schapiro, MD, Tiffany Morgan, WHNP, Clara Jones, FNP, and Kathryn Garren Inan, WHNP, offer LEEP at Ideal Gynecology, LLC, in Atlanta, Georgia.
+Lillian Schapiro, MD, and Olivia Taylor, WHNP offer LEEP at Ideal Gynecology, LLC, in Atlanta, Georgia.
 If you’re looking for expert women’s health services, including treatments for abnormal cervical cells, call Ideal Gynecology, LLC, or schedule a consultation online today.

 Loop electrosurgical excision procedure or LEEP is a quick outpatient procedure that removes abnormal cells from your cervix.
 For example, if your Pap smear reveals precancerous cells, your Ideal Gynecology, LLC, provider might recommend a LEEP.

 Your provider might use the procedure for diagnosis and/or treatment.
 LEEP provides a larger tissue sample than a Pap smear or biopsy.

 During LEEP at Ideal Gynecology, LLC, your provider numbs your cervix and then uses a thin device that has a small metal loop that’s powered by electricity on its tip.
 The electricity heats the loop, allowing them to remove the outer layer of cells from your cervix.

 You don’t need to fast or take any special steps to prepare for LEEP.
 Ideal Gynecology, LLC, recommends having a meal and taking whatever over-the-counter pills you usually take for menstrual cramps before you come into the office.

 When you arrive at Ideal Gynecology, LLC, you will be escorted to a treatment room and gives you a soft gown to wear and a sheet to drape over your lap.